jwalkerbg/smdemo/README.md

 - ```s``` - indicates state
 - ```P1``` - is the name of the state machine - par example it implements the behaviour of an application process / task / thread, named ```P1```.
-- ```START```, ```RESOLVE``` rtc are the names of the states.
+- ```START```, ```RESOLVE``` etc are the names of the states.
 These are selected / created by the application programmer.
 Values in these enums serve as index in the array of states, associated with the state machine (see below).

-Note that it is good idea the last item in an enum tobe a special key which is repersent the total number of states.
+Note that it is good idea the last item in an enum to be a special key which repersents the total number of states.

 Each state may be assigned an entry and an exit action.
-These actions are functions, that are called on executing a transition between the states.
-What they will do is up to the application programmer.The states have set (array) of transitions whch will be executed on arriving correspondent event.
+These actions are functions with signature ```SM_ACTION```, that are called on executing a transition between the states.
+What they will do is up to the application programmer.The states have set (array) of transitions which will be executed on arriving correspondent events.
 A state may have not transitions.
 This means that FSM will not react to any event.
 It looks like the state machine has dead.

 Each state have a structure of data.
 Here it is: